IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/indic.md

 ## Submission

 <!-- Description of expected submission format and submission instructions -->
-The submissions must be mailed to this email:
+The submissions must be mailed to this email: Link

 Only one submission is allowed per team.
 The submissions must be submitted zipped in tar.gz format and then emailed.
 The email should include the following information:

 Institute: